On Preference Learning Based on Sequential Bayesian Optimization with Pairwise Comparison: Experimental Results

 Fig. \ref{fig:dist_beh} shows the true optimal parameters, their estimates and the proposals, generated by our agent together with the estimated parameter distribution.
 Note that as more and more data becomes available, the posterior distribution converges and become very dense around the optimum, and thus the proposals would eventually coincide with or become very close to the true optimum.
 At the early stage of learning, though, the proposals need not be close to the optimum.
 At this stage, the exploration process is dominating, where the agent generates proposals that aim at largest reduction of the uncertainty about a user.
 Indeed, looking at Fig. \ref{fig:dist_beh}, we see that the alternative proposals at the beginning of the learning process are spread further away from the estimated distribution mean than at the later stages of learning.
 In general, we see that the learning procedure of the optimum user preferences converges quickly to the true optimum.
 Moreover, if we look at RMSE and the agent uncertainty about the user, we see that both RMSE and RSU decrease with time, show-casting quick learning performance of our approach.
 We run the simulations for 30 interactions, but we see that a good estimate can be achieved with less than 20 interactions.
 While RSU follows the trend of RMSE, FRMSE is more sensitive to inconsistencies in the point estimator.
 RSU is smoother, since it is a functional of the user response distribution.
 Moreover, as a functional, it provides more information about the learning behavior than a point estimator.
 Observe that, in Fig. \ref{fig:dist_beh_fl}, RSU goes up in situations when the user becomes less consistent in his responses, but in the end stabilizes as the responses become more reliable and, consequently, the distribution estimate becomes better.
 This demonstrates that RSU can efficiently be used to monitor the preference learning performance in the field.

 Statistical behavior of the performance metrics, RMSE and RSU, is shown in Fig.~\ref{fig:average_error} and Fig.~\ref{fig:rsu}, respectively.
-These results were obtained by simulating the learning procedure $T=10$ times, where each time a new true user preference was selected at random, and simulating $n=30$ interactions in each learning cycle.
+These results were obtained by simulating the learning procedure $T=100$ times, where each time a new true user preference was selected at random, and simulating $n=30$ interactions in each learning cycle.
+Note that due to stochastic exploration nature of the agent strategy, RSU variance increases with the interactions.
+Indeed, in the beginning of learning reduction of uncertainty is the largest, resulting into small RSU variance.
+At the later stage, exploration paths can vary with occasional increase in RSU, resulting thus into larger variability.

+Figure \ref{fig:other_appraoches} presents the results of applications of Gaussian processes with different acquisition functions, i.e., expected improvement, upper confidence bound (UCB) and Thomson sampling.
+Looking at these results, we see that our approach outperforms the resulting methods.
+After 30 interactions our agent strategy achieves less then 3\% RMSE, while the GP-based methods can only achieve from 8 to 11\% RMSE on average with rather large variance.